-Understanding EC and PPM in hydroponics
+Understanding EC and parts per million in hydroponics

-Welcome to the EC/PPM mess.
+Welcome to the EC/parts per million mess.

 What you're actually measuring